Scenarios when you shouldn’t use R&D tax credits:

 You are working in the creative industries

-If you are producing video games, films, high-end TV or theatre shows, you should explore the HMRC’s suite of creative reliefs.
-Even if what you are doing would qualify for R&D tax credits, the creative reliefs offer industry specific tax advantages that may be more appropriate for you.
+If you are producing video games, films, high-end TV or theatre shows, you should explore HMRC’s suite of creative reliefs.
+Even if what you are doing would qualify for R&D tax credits, the creative reliefs offer industry-specific tax advantages that may be more appropriate for you.
 Sometimes a combination of R&D tax relief and, say, video game relief may be the best route forward; but you cannot claim for both on the same expenditure.
 It is best to seek professional advice so you can plan properly.

 You have applied for a grant

 If you are an SME receiving grant funding for a project, or to cover some of your R&D costs, this will reduce the benefit you can get from R&D tax credits.
 If you have used third party subcontractors to help on your project, it will exclude your expenditure from R&D tax reliefs completely.
 However, it is not all bad news as you can usually still claim relief, albeit under the less generous RDEC scheme.

 Because grants are applied for in advance and R&D tax credits are claimed retrospectively, they are often not considered together and this may rule out R&D tax credits further down the line.

 If you are considering options for funding your R&D projects, it is best to speak to a professional adviser.
 It is better to do this at the beginning of a project so your situation can be properly evaluated before decisions are made.
 You cannot pay back a grant in order to access R&D tax credits at a later date.

 Read more about the interaction between grants and R&D tax credits and find out how ForrestBrown can help you.

 Your innovation doesn’t qualify for R&D tax credits

 Some activities, no matter how innovative they are, do not qualify for R&D tax credits.
 These include: